DanHodges/TheologicalDictionary/God: “what” Or “who”?.md

 # God: “what” Or “who”?
-Definition of God: “what” Or “who”? coming soon
+Definition of God: “what” Or “who”? coming soon.